-This will seem slow and redundant to some, but I promise you, it worked like a charm!
+This might seem slow and redundant, but I promise you, it worked like a charm!!

 And here’s why:

-Instead of trying to FORCE myself to get out of bed right off the bat at a MUCH earlier hour (which was like pulling teeth let me tell you), I GRADUALLY got myself used to it.
+Instead of trying to FORCE myself to get out of bed right off the bat at a MUCH earlier hour, I GRADUALLY got myself used to it.
 This was a MUCH gentler approach than quitting cold turkey, which honestly was about as pleasant as someone pouring a bucket of ice water over my head. #shudders

-I set my wake up phase between 6 and 6:30am and almost always find myself waking softly, happily, and energetically at around 6:15am.
-It’s literally CHANGED MY LIFE!!
+I set my wake up phase between 6 and 6:30am and almost always found myself waking gently, happily, and energetically at around 6:15am.
+It literally CHANGED MY LIFE!!
 These days, I wake up NATURALLY during that timeframe, which still blows my mind.

 But, in order to get up earlier, get up happier, and avoid hitting the snooze button every morning, I had to go to bed earlier.
-So I got serious about my end-of-day and evening routines and started putting myself to bed by 10:00pm every night.
+So I got serious about both my evening and bedtime routines and started putting myself to bed by 11:00pm every single night.

 The best part?

-Contrary to popular belief, I didn’t miss out on anything by going to bed at 10:00pm!
+Contrary to popular belief, I didn’t miss out on anything by going to bed between 10 and 11:00pm!!
 I didn’t lose valuable working hours because I gained them back in the morning.
 In fact, I gained hours that were INFINITELY MORE VALUABLE to my workday because I was alert, productive, and not the least bit cranky.

 Come up with a meaningful goal for WHY you want to become a morning person.
 You MUST have a tangible, meaningful reason or you’ll have no incentive to follow through.